TamaraAbells/contributing/README.md

 To run a production server, use `npm run build` then `npm run start`

-You need to set an environment variable `BASE_URL` with the address of [@comet-app/server](https://github.com/comet-app/server).
+You need to set an environment variable `BASE_URL` with the address of the server running the backend.
 For a development environment, this should be your local IP address with port 4000.
 Example: https://api.getcomet.net

 # Server
 [@comet-app/server](https://github.com/comet-app/server) runs the backend server.
 The project is written in [TypeScript](https://www.typescriptlang.org/).
 [TypeORM](https://typeorm.io/#/) is used for the database and [TypeGraphQL](https://typegraphql.com/) is used for the GraphQL API.